rhyme-lang/rhyme-lang.github.io/docs/reference.md

 # Reference

 Before diving into different kinds of operators, we will first look the steps involved in running a Rhyme query.
 We assume that you have already installed the `rhyme-lang` package in your project.
-If not, please head out to the [installation](/getting-started#installation) page.
+If not, please head over to the [installation](/getting-started#installation) page.

 Rhyme works by compiling the given query into a function that can be run on data.
 The compilation step is done by the `api.compile` function.